Being able to send your dog to a specific place, such as their bed or their dog mat, is one of the most useful things you can train.

 Up the difficulty level once again by adding the down-stay cue.
 You can go ahead and cue this if you need to, preferably with just a hand signal AFTER your dog has placed all four paws on the mat.
 Click and treat for the down-stay.

 Practice this until your dog starts to offer the down-stay before you cue it.
 Their brain will be working hard to get you to click faster!
-You'll see Fozzie Bear working through this chain in the video demo in the next section.
+You'll see Fozzie Bear working through this chain in this video, when I introduced a new place cue, "Frybread."
+The video is time-lapsed to show you his first free shaping session with this new bed target, and within about 5 minutes total, I worked through step one, two, and even started step three:

 Step Three: Give It a Name